 Create a New Reference by using the New Reference button.
 This option is especially good for nontraditional information sources like email or interviews.

 Import references into EndNote.
-You can do this by saving a reference to your computer desktop as a text file, and then importing it into your account by using the Import option under the File drop-down menu.
+You can do this by saving an article or reference to your computer desktop, and then importing it into your account by using the Import option under the File drop-down menu.

 You can import multiple references from RIS files or other citation management software into a Endnote account.